- Principle and Outline

 Consideration for biodiversity during LNG tanker transportation

-Osaka Gas has seven LNG tankers.
-Osaka Gas manages ballast of LNG tankers it uses, including those that are not our property, in accordance with regulations of the country where the port of call is located.
+At present, Osaka Gas operates eight LNG tankers for LNG transportation.
+Osaka Gas manages ballast of LNG tankers it uses in accordance with regulations of the country where the port of call is located.
+In addition, the eight tankers are equipped with water-processing facilities that meet the conditions set under the International Convention for the Control and Management of Ships' Ballast Water and Sediments stipulated by the International Maritime Organization (IMO).
 We aim to limit the impact of ballast on ecosystems by, for example, replacing ballast taken on at a Japanese port with water from the open ocean before releasing the ballast in a foreign port.

 Considerations Made When Gas Pipes Are Installed

 We are working to reduce the impact of gas pipe installation on ecosystems by holding down the amounts of excavated soil and waste asphalt generated and by reducing the new extraction of mountain sand for reburying.

 Consideration of Biodiversity in its Greening and Planting Activities in the Daigas Group

 Osaka Gas Urban Development Co., Ltd.

 Development of condominiums introducing the indigenous species in their gardens

 Osaka Gas Urban Development Co., Ltd. is a real estate company and is engaged in the development and management of office buildings and condominiums / rented apartments.
 In addressing “co-existence with the environment,” one of its “five focuses” for urban and property development, Osaka Gas Urban Development Co., Ltd., is pursuing a planting plan that takes biodiversity into consideration.